Open Accessibility Menu

 • During the exam you will be asked to lie on a table.

 • An ultrasound technologist will spread a clear, warm gel on your leg starting at the groin continuing through to your calf.
 This gel is required to help with the transmission of sound waves through a small wand (transducer).
-The transducer emits high-frequency sound waves and a computer measures how the sound waves bounce back from inside the body.
+The transducer emits high-frequency sound waves, and a computer measures how the sound waves bounce back from inside the body.
 The computer changes those sound waves into images to be analyzed.

-• Please allow 45 minutes from registration to completion of test.
+• Please allow 45 minutes from the time you check in to the completion of the test.

 Getting the Results

-A radiologist (a doctor who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send the information to your provider.
+A radiologist (a physician who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send the information to your medical provider.

 Locations